wconrad/cute_print/README.md

 and line number, or the source of the debug statement.
 Easily inspect the middle of a call chain.

+## Why?

+* You want to insert debug code very quickly, and remove it just as quickly.

+* You want to easily label the debug output with the source location.

+* You want to easily label the debug output with the debug code itself.

+* You want to easily debug the middle of a call chain.

+* You are debugging a program that is run with stdout redirected.

 ## Links

 * This is a [rubygem](http://rubygems.org/gems/cute_print)